umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

         Therefore, after the next step, when thermal sensors are detached and cooled down to < 31C, run `CtrlServer.py` and `CtrlClient.py`.
         The measured T would trigger the condition to switch the relay open (red LED off).
 Then stop the scripts.

-4. Disconnect the output cables, and detach the thermal sensors
+4. Disconnect the output cables and hang them by their clip on the red wire.

-    !!! warning
-        Take care not to pull wires off the sensors' leads

 5. Disconnect the input breakout boards (after moving the SBC bar)